ravitaak/weather_app/README.md

 ### License

 TLDR;
-Youtube Video Downloader is a Free Software: Do whatever you want with this privately for your own use and do public the source code with same license when you release it for public / when you use it commercially.
+Weather App is a Free Software: Do whatever you want with this privately for your own use and do public the source code with same license when you release it for public / when you use it commercially.